Analogical Learning for Cross-Scenario Generalization: Framework and Application to Intelligent Localization: Results

 \subsection{Multi-Scenario Learning and Generalization}

 This section demonstrates the multi-scenario generalization capability of LNNs, specifically whether the LNN can efficiently jointly learn in multiple scenario datasets and generalize to new scenarios, akin to the pre-training and deployment process of foundation models.
 The experimental results are shown in Fig. \ref{multi_results_fig}.
 Fig. \ref{multi_results_fig}(a) shows the performance of LNNs after joint training on scenarios 1, 2, 4, and 5 in `MO1', evaluated on scenarios 1, 2, 4, 5, and the new scenario 3.
 MFCNet, AD\_CNN, CNN, all of these data-to-label methods fail to achieve effective multi-scenario joint learning.
 In both the already learned scenarios and the new scenario, their localization errors far exceed those of scenario-specific learning.
 In contrast, ALLoc achieves highly effective multi-scenario joint learning, not only maintaining high accuracy in the learned scenarios but also delivering superior performance in the new scenario, even surpassing the results of scenario-specific learning.
-This improvement is attributed to ALLoc's innovative architectural design, which eliminates the barriers between multi-scenario localization intelligence and thus facilitates more comprehensive learning by leveraging rich data from diverse scenarios.
+This improvement is attributed to ALLoc's unique architectural design, which eliminates the barriers between multi-scenario localization intelligence and thus facilitates more comprehensive learning by leveraging rich data from diverse scenarios.
+That is to say, the outcomes of learning the mechanisms of relative analogy are shareable across various scenarios.
+Inference in a new scenario can be directly founded upon the analogical methods learned in other scenarios.

 Fig. \ref{multi_results_fig}(b) shows the performance of AD\_CNN using multi-task learning and its comparison with ALLoc.
 Multi-task learning partially leverages the similarities between scenarios to improve the generalizability of the backbone structure, thus achieving faster and more stable convergence compared to scenario-specific learning.
 However, even after 50 epochs of tuning in the target scenario, its performance still significantly lags behind ALLoc, which requires no additional training.
 This result further highlights the advantages of the ALLoc in terms of application convenience and localization accuracy.